 This specialized certificate is for individuals who desire to work with infants, toddlers or young children with special needs.
 ECE 238 Child Growth & Development. .
-4

-young children with special needs.

-Child Growth & Development 4

-Exceptional Child

-Lab Techniques 3

-First Start: Including Children

-With Disabilities 3

-Total Credits for Certificate: 10
+4 ECE 261 Exceptional Child Lab Techniques ECE 265 First Start: Including Children With Disabilities 3 Total Credits for Certificate: 10